 From Brahms to the Beatles, Bartók to Beyoncé, the intersections of mathematics with music open up both worlds as expressions of beauty and wonder.
 This course will examine topics such as set theory, musical scales, frequency, matrices, serialism, compositional techniques, and the Fibonacci sequence to help you reach a synthesis between the fields of math and music.
 A musical background is helpful but not required.

-Agents of Change – waiting list only
+Agents of Change –

 Rhetoric, Public Policy, Law/Politics

 Do you want to make a difference in the world?
 Here’s a place to stoke that fire.
 This course will help you apply Aristotelian rhetoric to influence political, economic, and social change.
 You will identify and research multiple sides of contemporary social issues, make your case, and defend it.
 You will learn and practice fundamentals of public speaking, and more importantly, you will learn how to think critically, argue effectively, and mobilize support for the issues that matter to you.

 Future lawyers and politicians, pay attention!
 The study of criminal law is not for the faint of heart.
 The legal system is complex and ever-changing.
 In this course you will engage in discussions about controversial topics and real court cases to learn basic legal rules and concepts, criminal defense strategies, rules of evidence, court procedures, and more.
 You may not be able to pass the bar exam by the time this class is over, but you will know more about the practice of law and what it means to think like a lawyer.
 Business attire not required.